hashicorp/design-system/website/docs/components/link/standalone/partials/guidelines/guidelines.md

 ### Trailing

-Consider trailing icons when there's no other meaningful icon or when guiding the user forward through the product.
+Consider trailing icons when there’s no other meaningful icon or when guiding the user forward through the product.

 - Use `arrow-right` for internal links.
 - Use `learn-link` for links to tutorials.